leahgibson/runlytics/README.md

 - Filename format: `YYYYMMDD.csv` or `YYYYMMDD_base.csv`
 - Geographic filtering removes GPS coordinates from final output for privacy

+## data_handling.py

+Functions for loading and handling of files generated using the CLI.

 ## base_analysis.py

 Framework for aerobic efficiency analysis of base runs.
 Code is specific to my analysis but easily adaptable.

 ## banister_modeling.py

 Framework for applying Banister model to running data.
+Also creates the file 'load.csv' which is necessary for ridge regression.
+This is a good place to start before getting into other analyses.

+## ridge_data_prep.py

+Code for organizing data into weekly stats to be used in Ridge Regression.

-## data_handling.py
+## ridge_regression.py

-Functions for loading and handling of files generated using the CLI.
+Code for applying ridge regression to data.
+Currently uses LOO CV given the small dataset that I have, but could be changed to a train-test split for larger datasets.